How to Celebrate Chinese New Year: 5 Main Traditions and Activities

 4. Set up firecrackers and fireworks

 From major cities to rural areas, billions of fireworks and firecrackers are lit up at midnight to celebrate the moment of the new year coming in.
-However, because firecrackers can easily start fires, this activity has been banned in many places, especially urban areas.
-But thanks to electronic firecrackers, now Chinese people can enjoy this activity safely.
+However, because firecrackers can easily start fires, this activity has been banned in many places, especially in urban areas.
+But thanks to electronic firecrackers, now Chinese people can enjoy this Chinese New Year activity safely.

 5. Send greeting cards

-What can be more meaningful to celebrate the Chinese New Year than sending out greeting cards and messages with wishes to family and friends?
-People often send cards to their parents, relatives, friends, and colleagues, especially those who will not be with them at the festival.
+What can be more meaningful than sending out greeting cards and messages?
+Chinese people often send cards to their parents, relatives, friends, and colleagues, especially those who will not be with them at the festival as Chinese New Year gifts.

 The bottom line

-When the Chinese New Year comes around, Chinese people are getting busier with many traditions and activities to celebrate their biggest holiday.
-Chinese New Year’s customs and traditions always give outsiders a whoa because there’s always a story or meaning behind each practice.
+When the new year comes around, Chinese people are getting busier with many traditions and activities to celebrate for their Chinese New Year party.
+Chinese New Year’s customs and traditions always give outsiders a wow because there’s always a story or meaning behind each practice.

 The easiest way to learn Chinese & build vocabulary